MANUALS: BOWLING

 Lane Rotation for Qualifying Tournaments and State Tournament: Move one pair to the right every 5 games for Baker, and after every game for the Individual tournament/meet.

-Each team entering the state qualifying meet will be allowed to enter six (6) individual bowlers and one (1) substitute for the meet.
-Additionally, each of the eight (8) teams that qualify for the state tournament will be allowed to enter six (6) individual bowlers and one (1) substitute.
+Each team entering the state qualifying meet will be allowed to enter six (6) individual bowlers and one (1) reserve (only used in case of injury or illness prior to start of competition) for the meet.
+Additionally, each of the eight (8) teams that qualify for the state tournament will be allowed to enter six (6) individual bowlers and one (1) reserve (only used in the event of injury or illness prior to start of competition) for the meet.

 State Qualifying Team Entry Fee

 A lineage fee per gender team ($100 for a boy’s team and an additional $100 for a girl’s team) be paid by each school to the assigned host facility of each joint qualifying meet.
-Each team entering the joint state qualifying meet is able to enter six bowlers plus one substitute.
+Each team entering the joint state qualifying meet is able to enter six bowlers plus one reserve (only used in the event of injury or illness prior to start of competition) for the meet.

 State Qualifying Recommendations (Not Required)